 But not everyone agrees that all gossip is bad.
 Nor where the line is when it comes to the precise difference between gossip and conversation.

-A few things we do know about gossip:
+Some things we know about gossip:

 - Sometimes gossip is intentionally meant to harm someone for the gossiper’s own purpose.